William Fairbairn & Sons: Railway locomotives

 In 1852, Fairbain delivered four locomotives to Mauá Railway, Brazil's first railway company, the four of them said to be 2-2-2T.
 The locomotive first used during the railway line construction works was one called Manchester, but the one to pull Mauá Railway's - and therefore Brazil's - inauguration train 30 April 1854 was the one called Baroneza (modern spelling is "Baronesa").
-It is not known if the three others still were in use in 1883, the year "Baronesa" was surrendered to DPII where she was regauged from - some literature says it was 5 ft 6+1/8 in- to and numbered #1.
-In 1890, due to the proclamation of the Republic, DPII was renamed into CB and Baroneza continued #1 until her withdrawal before World War I. She was preserved by CB and after 1957 by RFFSA's railway preservation agency PRESERFE.
-Today under the responsibility of IPHAN, as mentioned above she's exhibited at former RFFSA's Engenho de Dentro railway museum in Rio de Janeiro, RJ.
+It is not known if the three others still were in use in 1883, the year "Baroneza" was surrendered to Estrada de Ferro Dom Pedro II where she was re-gauged from - some literature says it was 5 ft 6+1/8 in- to and numbered N°1, because is the first rail vehicle imported to Brazil.
+The "Baroneza" measures 7.5 m in length, 2.5 m in width, and 3.40 m in height, and weighs approximately 17 tonnes.
+It features two leading wheels (1.29 m of diameter) and one driving wheel (1.50 m in diameter), with cylinders measuring 0.279 m in diameter and a 381 mm stroke.
+It is equipped with two chimneys, a headlight, and two running boards.
+In 1890, due to the proclamation of the Republic, Estrada de Ferro Dom Pedro II was renamed into Estrada de Ferro Central do Brasil and Baroneza continued #1 until her withdrawal before World War I. She was preserved by Estrada de Ferro Central do Brasil and after 1957 by RFFSA – Rede Ferroviária Federal S.A.'s railway preservation agency PRESERFE.
+Today under the responsibility of IPHAN – Instituto do Patrimônio Histórico e Artístico Nacional, as mentioned above she's exhibited at former RFFSA – Rede Ferroviária Federal S.A.'s Engenho de Dentro railway museum in Rio de Janeiro, RJ.
+This could have been transferred to Museu do Império in Petrópolis.

 However, in 1851-5 they built 40 larger engines to the design of James McConnell for the Southern Division of the London and North Western Railway.
-In 1862 they built some 2-2-2 locomotives to the design of the Great Eastern Railway.
+In 1862, they built some 2-2-2 locomotives to the design of the Great Eastern Railway.

 The Midland Railway and the West Midland Railway bought a number of 0-6-0 and in 1861, the Furness Railway bought two 0-4-0s.
 The locomotive building part of the business was sold to Sharp, Stewart and Company in 1863.